milesj/boost/packages/debug/README.md

 - Isolated and namespaced debugger instances, controlled with the `DEBUG` environment variable.
 - Crash reporter that logs binary versions, programming languages, running process, system information, and much more.
-- Standard and verbose debugging.
+- Standard and verbose debug output.
 - Toggleable debugging at runtime.

 ## Installation